Roasted Cauliflower Salad (Keto, Vegan)

-This roasted cauliflower salad is bursting with flavors!
-A combination of fragrant middle-eastern spices with tangy tahini lemon dressing and crispy nuts and seeds.
+This roasted cauliflower salad is bursting with flavors with a combination of fragrant middle-eastern spices with tangy tahini lemon dressing and crispy nuts and seeds.

-If you have been following this blog for a while you know I am French and obsessed with middle eastern flavors.
-I grew up eating lots of Mediterranean recipes including Moroccan recipes.
+If you have been following this blog for a while, you know I am French and obsessed with middle eastern flavors.
+I grew up eating lots of Mediterranean recipes, including Moroccan recipes.

 I simply can’t get enough of roasted cauliflower with spices.
 It is too good either in a salad or on its own as a side dish.

 Roasted Cauliflower Salad is a healthy middle-eastern inspired salad with oven-roasted cauliflower, chickpeas, and many Mediterranean flavors.

 It’s a healthy summer side dish that marries well with couscous or plant-based kebabs.

 Making this roasted cauliflowr salad is very easy.
 Start by gathering the ingredients for the roasted cauliflower, dressing, and base.

 - Cauliflower – Split a medium cauliflower head into florets and cut the larger ones before roasting them.